-Born in Mareeba Qld in 1981, my family moved to Cape Flattery Silica Mines where my Parents both worked for the Mitsubishi Mining Corporation.
+I was born in Mareeba Queensland in 1981, then my family moved to Cape Flattery Silica Mines where my parents both worked for the Mitsubishi Mining Corporation.

-I started painting when I was very young with guidance from my Mum Irene Bowyer (Irene Doughboy).
-My Mother is the artist that has inspired me to do my artworks.
-We always had our home full of artwork, and different artists sharing stories.
+I started painting when I was very young with guidance from my Mum Irene Bowyer (nee Doughboy).
+My Mother is the artist who has inspired me most.
+We always had our home full of art, and different artists sharing stories.

 My paintings come from stories that I was taught as a child or of local bush food and animals in our region.
 All of these things are a part of me and my family, and by painting them I am sharing them with other people.

 I stopped painting due to family and life commitments and I have just recently rekindled the passion to paint and for design.

 Now I am married with children and they sometimes sit with me to do their paintings, or craft.
 My eldest daughter really enjoys painting as well and is always eager to try different techniques.

 My family is very large and is from Cape York.
 My Grandfather was Jack Doughboy from Archer Point, which is just south of Cooktown.
 My Grandmother was Louisa Banjo from Laura.